Barry Links railway station: Passenger volume

 In March 2019, ScotRail apologised for previous poor services across the network and offered season ticket holders, on affected routes, unlimited travel anywhere on the ScotRail network for selected weekends in March–May 2019.
-This then meant passengers were to buy the cheapest season ticket available between Golf Street and Barry Links, in order to take advantage of this promotion.
-As a result, the year 2019/20 saw a massive increase in passenger entries/exits to the station.
+This then meant passengers were to buy the cheapest season ticket available between Golf Street and Barry Links, in order to take advantage of this promotion; as a result, the year 2019/20 saw a substantial increase in passenger entries/exits to the station.